PanKhaiBing/Bank_Telemarketing_Campaign_Analysis/README.md

 - `main.py`: Main script to execute the workflow.

 ## How to Run
-2. Run the main script: `python telemarketing.py`
+1. Run the main script with VS code: `python telemarketing.py`

 ## Results
 - Data Cleaning and Data Imputation.